Discover the Latest IUI Success Rates

 - The weaker sperm are separated from the stronger, healthier sperm.

 - The strong, healthy sperm are concentrated into a high volume in the insemination sample.

 - Toxins are removed from the semen and sperm.
 These toxins may cause an allergic reaction in some women that can hinder pregnancy.

-Intrauterine insemination is a relatively affordable fertility treatment, and many couples choose to try IUI before moving forward with the more intensive and expensive in vitro fertilization (IVF) process.
-When you weigh the benefits of IUI, including the lower cost, lower time commitment, and lower stress, you can see why many couples opt to try IUI first.
-Remember though, that your age may affect IUI statistics.
-If you are over 35, you may want to talk to your doctor to see if IVF is a better first option for you.
+Intrauterine insemination is a relatively affordable fertility treatment, and many individuals or couples will choose to try IUI before moving forward with the more intensive and expensive IVF process.
+When you weigh the benefits of IUI, including the lower cost, lower time commitment, and lower stress, you can see why many individuals and couples opt to try IUI first.

 - American Society for Reproductive Medicine: Age and Fertility: A Guide for Patients, Report on varicocele and infertility Medications for Inducing Ovulation: A Guide for Patients